callemoon/tcan4550_linux/README.md

 Adjust bitrate by editing the start_can.sh script

 ## To run driver on Raspberry Pi 5
-Driver also works on Raspberry Pi 5 with some limitations. start_can.sh and stop_can.sh script will give a warning message.
-Max rx and tx burst size must be set to 3 or lower.
+This driver also works on Raspberry Pi 5 but due to a bug in the SPI driver for Pi 5 MAX_SPI_BURST_TX_MESSAGES and MAX_SPI_BURST_TX_MESSAGES must be set to 3 or lower.

 ## Performance test
 Install can-utils with sudo apt-get install can-utils